 July, 2017 - Sixteen Years in a Row!

-Lorna Maj (right) recently presented a "Bell Canada Helping Hands" cheque for $250.00 to Rebecca of the Volunteer Services at the Oakville Trafalgar Memorial Hospital.
+Lorna Maj (right) recently presented a "Bell Canada Helping Hands" cheque for $250.00 to Rachel of the Volunteer Services at the Oakville Trafalgar Memorial Hospital.

 This amazing record of service is Lorna's sixteenth year of volunteer service at the hospital.
 Her selfless dedication has culminated in a total of $6,750.00 of financial assistance to the hospital.